aldebaro/pptx_to_pdf/README.md

 # pptx_to_pdf
 Converts all pptx files under a folder into pdf files.

+# Dependencies

 It requires PowerPoint and it is limited to Windows.

+Python modules:
+`comtypes`, `argparse` and `pathlib`